This article helps you sort through organic treatments and home remedies for plant diseases.

 Preventing Leaf Spot

-Remove fallen leaves from beneath and avoid overcrowding plants.
+Remove fallen leaves beneath the plants and avoid overcrowding.
 Additionally, water crops at their roots and keep the leaves dry.

 14. Mosaic Virus